triberraar/triber-sensor/README.md

 ```

 This will run the application with an embedded elasticsearch and embedded H2 database.
 It is also possible to run this in combination with a docker container running elasticsearch and a docker container running mysql.
-Run the following docker containers:
+Just use Docker compose by saying docker-compose up
+Unless you want to launch everything seperate (eg to run different containers on different machines):

 ###x86